edxzh/web3-training/README.md

 * Deploy smart contract to test net(rinkeby, goerli)
 * Lint & unit test

-another project will be created which allow user to interact with the contract through web page.
 ### environment
 * nodejs 16.11.0
 * yarn 3